YaroslavKolbaiev/okBay/README.md

 okBay is an innovative e-commerce web application meticulously designed to revolutionize the online shopping experience.
 At its core, okBay aims to provide users with a seamless, efficient, and enjoyable shopping journey through the integration of cutting-edge technologies and design principles.

-## Technology Stack and Features:
+# Technology Stack and Features

+## Svelte:

-Svelte: Utilized for its exceptional capability to build reactive and efficient components, Svelte stands at the forefront of okBay's frontend development.
+Utilized for its exceptional capability to build reactive and efficient components, Svelte stands at the forefront of okBay's frontend development.
 This compiler-based framework enables the creation of highly dynamic user interfaces with minimal boilerplate, ensuring a smooth and responsive interaction for users.

 ## Redis: